 SRS often applies remedial actions to the groundwater contamination source.
 For instance, SRS widely uses soil vapor extraction, a technology that extracts contaminated soil vapor from the vadose (unsaturated) zone to remove VOCs.
 This technology minimizes the VOCs that will reach the water table.
-Recently, SRS has emphasized converting soil vapor extraction (SVE) systems requiring permanent electrical power to passive systems using solar power or barometric pumping.
+Recently, SRS has emphasized converting soil vapor extraction systems requiring permanent electrical power to passive systems using solar power or barometric pumping.

 SRS implements several groundwater remedial technologies.
 These technologies manage the rate the contaminants move and reduce the risk of contaminant exposure to human health and ecological receptors.
 Thirty-nine remediation systems are currently operating.
-In 2020, SRS removed 15,303 lbs of VOCs from the groundwater and the vadose zone and prevented 42.7 curies of tritium from reaching SRS streams (SRNS 2021b).
+In 2021, SRS removed 18,544 lbs of VOCs from the groundwater and the vadose zone, preventing 51.7 Ci of tritium from reaching SRS streams (SRNS 2022b).
 SRS has worked for more than 20 years to reduce the tritium flux to Fourmile Branch.
 Since 2000, SRS has reduced the tritium flux to Fourmile Branch by almost 70% using groundwater remedial technologies (subsurface barriers and water capture with phytoirrigation).
 The Mixed Waste Management Facility (MWMF) Phytoremediation Project has the largest tritium reductions of the technologies currently in use on the Site.